-Our focus since launching remains unchanged: seeking to deliver operational excellence, demonstrating financial resilience, maximizing the value of our resource base and targeting growth through acquisition.
+Our focus since launching IPC on April 24, 2017 remains unchanged: seeking to deliver operational excellence, demonstrating financial resilience, maximizing the value of our resource base and targeting growth through acquisition.

 Our vision and strategy from the outset was to use the IPC platform to build a new international upstream company focused on creating long term value for our shareholders, launched at a favorable time in the industry cycle to acquire and grow a significant resource base.

-We continue to make excellent progress on all fronts in delivering on that strategy.
+With our third quarter operational performance delivered ahead of guidance and another transformational acquisition announced, we continue to make excellent progress on all fronts in delivering on that strategy.